iosonofabio/singlet/docs/api.rst

 API reference
 =============
-Singlet analysis is centered around the :ref:`Dataset <dataset>` class, which describes a set of samples (usually single cells).
+Singlet analysis is centered around the :doc:`Dataset <api/dataset>` class, which describes a set of samples (usually single cells).
 Each `Dataset` has three main properties:

 - a :doc:`CountsTable <api/counts_table>` with the counts of genomic features, typically transcripts
 - a :doc:`SampleSheet <api/samplesheet>` with the sample metdata and phenotypic information.